Arpan-Dey-Web/Event-management-project/README.md

 ( and other info what you want to show on the card is totally up to you)💥💥💥

 ✅Event Details Page: (Protected) ⏯️
 ✅When the user clicks the “View More” button it takes the user to the Event Details page.
 This page will be a protected route and ensure that the private route moves to the login page if the user is not logged in.
-You need to show all the information about the selected event.
+You need to show all the information about the selected event.⏯️

 ✅On this page, Include a form to reserve a seat, containing the following input fields: ⏯️ Name